ConflictDatasets/integrated-conflict/README.md

 This repository contains code and documentation related to the Ethiopia integrated conflict dataset between January 1997 and December 2017.

 The main code document contains details on downloading existing conflict datasets from their respective websites.
 The final merged conflict dataset is available on [OSF](https://osf.io/6vkm8/), as are the individual taxonomy datasets.
+The final merged conflict dataset should be cited as: Andriano, Liliana, Mathis Ebbinghaus, and Thomas James Brailey.
+2023.
+“Building a comprehensive database on conflict: Ethiopia, 1997–2017.”
+OSF. https://doi.org/10.17605/osf.io/6vkm8

 To reproduce the final dataset, one needs the following files: